saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 ### To boot from system memory and communicate to PC via USART3 peripheral
 1. Short BOOT1/PB2 and GND
 2. Short BOOT0 and VDD
+3. Set serial converter voltage to 3.3V using jumper (??)
 4. Connect PC10 (USART3_TX) to RX on serial converter
 5. Connect PC11 (USART3_RX) to TX on serial converter
 6. Connect GND to GND of serial converter

+### Flash Loader Demo application
+1. Select the COM port for serial converter (not STM board) and click Next - Reset the board and try again if it doesn't work
+2. Click Next if target is readable and see the target info